All Episodes Plain Text

 And have they ever paid it back?

-Have you got anything, information on that?
+Have you got anything information on that?

 And that's all I got to say.

-And I wish everybody God bless everybody.
+And I wish everybody God bless you.

 You too, Art.